Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Inner waistband pulls to enable the wearer to pull them on.

-• Snaps on the pocket openings so that they sit flat.
+• Snap buttons have been added to the pocket openings so that they sit flat.

-• Zip fly changed to snaps – for ease of use for customers with low dexterity.
+• Zip fly amended to snap buttons for ease of use for customers with low dexterity.

 • Pockets with tube access.